What is SEO? Understanding the power of SEO

 What about links pointing at your website that are suspicious?
 Of course, you cannot control what happens outside your domain.
 Bad sources, from low page authority, or spammy content, may link to you.
 Competitors can even create those backlinks on purpose, hoping that Google may penalize your website.

 For this reason, you want to monitor your website backlink profile.
 Free tools like Google Search Console will help you.
+Several paid tools are also available.
+Check this backlink checker tools from Matthew Woodward article to make your choice (we do recommend Ahrefs too).
 If you notice bad backlinks, reach the website owners, and ask politely to remove them.
 They may ignore you but, in that case, you can still disavow those links and make a request to Google.
 Make sure you do contact website owners before using such tool: Google pay attention on the efforts you make to keep your website clean.

 Last thing about backlinks: there are dofollow and nofollow ones.
 Dofollow links are the ones that do “pass link juice” from the first website to the one linked to.
 They are more valuable than nofollow links (ex: backlinks coming from a comment section) which do not pass any link equity.
 Nofollow links still bring traffic though so do not ignore them completely.

 Keep an eye on your competitors

 Your website is not alone in the digital market.
 Other companies also want the top Google spots, meaning competing businesses work hard to get top rankings and traffic.